Straight to the Point

 The key here is thickness: You want a thoroughly blended frozen drink, with no icy chunks, but you also want a thick pour straight out of the jar, since the drink will only grow thinner as the ice melts.
 Blenders that don't process frozen ingredients well require longer blending times, but longer blending means more friction in the jar.
 More friction equals more heat, and more heat leads to a prematurely melted drink.
 Nobody wants that.

 All the machines were able to break down the frozen ingredients, but the smoothness of the drink after 30 seconds varied.
 The Cuisinart produced a smooth drink that was just a hair thinner than we wanted; given that it processed the drink so well, we're confident that a properly thick frozen cocktail can be made in it by reducing the blending time to less than the 30 seconds we tested.
-(In this test, the Cuisinart was arguably too good of a blending beast, finishing its task ahead of time and generating nothing but friction and heat after that.)
+(In this test, the Cuisinart was arguably too good of a blending beast, finishing its task ahead of time.)
 Other machines either took longer than 30 seconds to fully process the cocktails, leading to inevitable melting, or left chunks of unprocessed fruit behind.

-To test each blender's ability to emulsify oil and water, we made mayonnaise using one large egg and one cup of oil, along with mustard, lemon juice, and garlic.
-With each blender on high speed, we slowly streamed the oil in and watched for the thick sauce to come together.
+We made mayonnaise using one large egg and one cup of oil, along with mustard, lemon juice, and garlic.
+With each blender on high speed, we slowly streamed the oil in and watched for the thick condiment to come together.

 Results were mixed.
 Some machines made a thick and creamy mayo easily.
-A few turned the egg and oil into a greasy soup, never forming a proper emulsion.
+A few turned the egg and oil into a greasy soup.
 The Cuisinart did well at the task, but required an extra quarter cup of oil to fill the jar sufficiently for the blades to do their thing.

 Rating Blender Design

-As we blended in, emptied, and washed the machines, we noticed which details made certain models more user-friendly and which frustrated us.
+As we used each machine, we noticed which details made certain models more user-friendly and which frustrated us.
 As mentioned earlier, an intuitive dashboard is important—if the blender is easy to use, you're more likely to leave it out and put it to work.
 The simplest set of controls includes a dial and a pair of toggle switches, but lacks presets.
-On the other hand, if the dashboard is loaded up with presets, it can become a dizzying array of options—for instance, the fact that the KitchenAid's "stir" and "mix" buttons correlate to different speeds isn't very clear.
-The Breville and Cuisinart come with built-in timers, which we like, but the Breville shuts the machine off after 60 seconds (to protect the motor), and that can be annoying for more time-intensive blending tasks.
+On the other hand, it can be dizzying if the dashboard is loaded with presets—for instance, it wasn't very clear that the KitchenAid's "stir" and "mix" buttons correlate to different speeds.
+The Breville and Cuisinart come with built-in timers, which we like, but the Breville shuts the machine off after 60 seconds (to protect the motor), which can be annoying for more time-intensive blending tasks.

-Some of the more pro-styled blenders we tested rise more than 18 inches tall, which is the space most home cooks have between the countertop and upper cabinets.
+Some of the more pro-styled blenders we tested are more than 18 inches tall, which is the space most home cooks have between the countertop and upper cabinets.
 Our winners are shorter than 18 inches and will fit on most countertops.
-Cord length, which varied from 32 1/2 to 71 inches, could be a concern for those with a limited number of outlets (though, on the other hand, safety issues increase as a blender's electrical cord grows longer).
+Cord length, which varied from 32 1/2 to 71 inches, could be a concern for those with a limited number of outlets.

 Unfortunately, blenders are all still pretty loud, which we tested with a decibel meter app.
-The quietest one, the KitchenAid, clocked in at 80 1/2 decibels, so don't expect to make any stealthy early-morning smoothies while the family is asleep.
+The KitchenAid was the quietest, at 80 1/2 decibels.

 How We Chose Our Winners

-After we tested the blenders, it was clear to us that most could tackle occasional puréeing of soups or sauces and, with some tweaking of oil quantity, pull a mayonnaise together.
-The tests that set them apart were the ones that called for processing more difficult ingredients, like fibrous vegetables, hard ice, and other frozen items.
+After we tested the blenders, it was clear most could tackle occasional puréeing of soups or sauces and, with some tweaking of oil quantity, pull a mayonnaise together.
+The tests that set them apart were the ones with more difficult ingredients, like fibrous vegetables, hard ice, and other frozen items.
 Our top pick did well across all tests, beating out higher-priced machines with larger motors.
 For about $40 less at the time of writing, our budget pick is a solid choice for home cooks who need a basic blender for mayo and puréeing simple soups and sauces.